example42/puppet-tp/README_legacy.md

 -   `tp::install`.
 It installs an application and starts its service, by default.
 -   `tp::conf`.
 It allows to manage configuration files.
 -   `tp::dir`.
 It manages the content of directories.
 -   `tp::stdmod`.
 It manages the installation of an application using StdMod compliant parameters.
-LEGACY
 -   `tp::test`.
 It allows quick and easy (acceptance) testing of an application.
 -   `tp::repo`.
 It manages extra repositories for the supported applications.
 -   `tp::puppi`.
 Puppi integration (Don't worry, fully optional).
-LEGACY

 ### Types